nykh/qiniu-backup-tool/README.md

 ###  size threshold

 The Qiniu API already has built in chunk transmission for upload and will automatically turn on if a file being uploaded is **bigger than 4MB**.
 The **size_threshold** option in the config file determines the size threshold for download only, in unit of KB, and can be as low as 2MB (=2048KB).
 When a file's size is over this threshold, transmission by chunks will activate for the file, and visually there will be a progress bar for this download (if you set **verbose** to true, of course).

+### purge

+The program will generate temporary database file in a `./tmp/` directory, which contains all the remote files and their sizes.
+Normally the database file is no longer needed after successful execution and the program will delete them automatically.
+But you can set this to **False** and leave the database files behind.
+The database can be used by `example/validate-execution.py` script to check whether local and remote directories are identical.